Herbs For Wounds

 So how are we going to use this beauty?
 Let’s say you have bleeding gums, or maybe a bit of blood in your stool, maybe you’re bleeding too much on your period, or you have a nosebleed, etc., and it’s not gushing out of you, so you want to see if you can stop the bleeding holistically.
 Go into your beautiful storage room of herbs that you’ve been slowly building up overtime (or if you’re like me, trek your way out to your local apothecary), and make a tea with yarrow, cinnamon, shepherd’s purse, and a bit of codonopsis for a wonderful, vital tea that will help stop/slow the bleeding and bring restoration to the tissues.

-St. John’s Wort
+St. John’s Wort - Hypericum perforatum

 SJW usually gets pigeon-holed as an antidepressant, and for good reason!
 SJW is an amazing antidepressant, but it’s not as well known for it’s vulnerary effects.
 As it can deeply heal the mind, it can also deeply heal the body.

-Comfrey
+Chaparral, Arnica, Comfrey

-Larrea tridentata (Chaparral): This herb has been used for all manner of things from colds, to arthritis, to worms, and cancer, but topically it’s one of the best antimicrobials out there.
+Larrea tridentata (Chaparral): This herb has been used for all manner of things from colds, to arthritis, worms, and cancer, but topically it’s one of the best antimicrobials out there.
 The active constituent in chaparral is nordihydroguaiaretic acid (NDGA), which is a powerful anti-inflammatory, but it’s long been used for it’s ability to kill microbes in wounds.
 It’s not well understood what exactly is causing the toxic effects seen by ingesting chaparral, but kidney and liver damage has been observed with long term internal use, so it’s best to exercise caution and only use internally.
 A chaparral salve is a great addition to a hiking first aid kit in case you get scratched or stung by something in the woods.
 Chaparral is sure to help reduce inflammation and kill any unwanted microbes hiding out.
 You can find chaparral salves from various homeopathic websites, or if you live near a desert you can try to seek some out and make your own salve!

 Symphytum officinale (Comfrey): Comfrey is a doozie.
 It’s also known as “bone-knit” — can you guess what it does?
 This beauty binds bones!
-This one is a doozie because it’s basically perfect: it contains winners such as allantoin, rosmarinic acid, and tannins.
-Those in the beauty community might recognize allantoin as a key ingredient in their face creams.
+This one is a doozie because it’s basically perfect: it contains winning constituents such as allantoin, rosmarinic acid, and tannins.
+People in the beauty community might recognize allantoin as a key ingredient in their face creams.
 Allantoin hastens the regeneration of skin, connective tissue, and bone (side note: one of the herbs I really wanted to include here was plantain leaves; they are loaded with allantoin and the tea has helped rejuvenate my skin on several occasions!).
 I’ve had herbalists deny this story, but I read in an old book that a farmer once accidentally cut his toe off so his wife soaked rags in a comfrey decoction, put the severed toe back on his foot, and wrapped the area in the rags.
 When he woke up, his toe was re-attatched (OooOoO WEEeeE OoOooO!)
 (3).
-Seems like quite a miracle herb…here’s where the bad news comes in.
-While comfrey expedites healing at the deepest levels, taking it internally is a no-go.
+Seems like a miracle herb…but here’s where the bad news comes in: while comfrey expedites healing at the deepest levels, taking it internally is a no-go.
 While containing so many good things, it also contains pyrrolizidine alkaloids (PAs), and this chemical constituent can do some serious damage to the liver leading to conditions such as liver cirrhosis, liver cancer, or liver failure over time.
 If you decide to grow your own comfrey, harvest the adult leaves, as they’ll have less PAs than the young leaves.
-Today, whatever you buy off the shelf has probably been standardized to remove a majority of the PAs, but whatever you use practice caution to only use it for two weeks, then take a break for a month or so.
+Today, whatever you buy off the shelf has probably been standardized to remove a majority of the PAs, but whatever you use, practice caution to only use it topically for two weeks, then take a break for a month or so.
 Comfrey acts so quickly that you might not need it for more than a week anyways.

 Sources: